Welcome to Scribble Mint

 Stuff is hard

 So there are a bunch of tools and programs to make stuff less hard, but those tools end up becoming a job unto themselves.
-Most of us can't even take notes during the last half of the semester, and now you're asking us to flag, tag, and bag every other sentence so you can print out a graph telling you how much time you spent not writing anything?
+Most of us can't even take notes during the last half of the semester, and now you're asking us to flag, tag, and bag every other sentence so we can print out a graph telling us how much time we spent not writing anything?

 You are scared and alone